nager/Nager.Date/README.md

 ## Sponsor us
 Your sponsorship helps us spend more time working on OpenSource related to Nager.Date, [become a sponsor now](https://github.com/sponsors/nager)
+We started in 2014 and look forward to many more years...

 ## Examples for .NET (nuget package)